pulkit1joshi/quorascraping/README.md

 4. Webdrive download[used firefox] : https://www.seleniumhq.org/projects/webdriver/
 5. To get certain values of dataset user is required to enter his/her email in the script so that mining can take place as a logged in user.

-### Output example : Check repository iitjanswers.
+### Output example :
+Check repository iitjanswers.xlsx.